libinxulab/xulab_software/CONTRIBUTING.md

 *In this example we also list the individual scripts below the link to the utility-level documentation because this utility is comprised of two standalone scripts, rather than a larger or more complex module like `dhrmasslynxapi`.*

+Finally, we can commit all of the changes to our `add_maldi_imaging_scripts` branch, and when we are satisfied with the state of the code and documentation we can create a pull request to add those changes into the `main` branch.